 Selkirk is a somewhat small town located in the state of New York.
 With a population of 6,227 people and two associated neighborhoods, Selkirk is the 271st largest community in New York.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Selkirk telecommute to their jobs.
+Overall, about 14.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Selkirk are among the most well-educated in the nation: 43.30% of adults in Selkirk have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.